Sometimes not conforming to the stereotype that our surroundings dictate leads to interesting things happening.

-We flew into the west over Baffin Island and the top of Canada and down the West Coats of America landing eleven hours and four meals later at LAX airport. xxxxx tons of Co2 dispersed into the atmosphere.
+We flew into the west over Baffin Island and the top of Canada and down the West Coats of America landing eleven hours and four meals later at LAX airport. xxxx tons of Co2 dispersed into the atmosphere.

 I was on an Aer Lingus flight from Shannon (Ireland) to LA, American immigration already cleared on Irish soil.
 Not a lot of people know that.
 So when you get off the plane the other side you are ready to go.
 No standing in long lines, documents in hand ready to smile nicely at the immigration officials.
 Worth knowing.
 Off I trotted, ignoring the baggage reclaim area towards the main exit when a completely irrational thought struck me, would I recognise my son.
 Having not seen him for over a year strange things happen in the mind of the mother.
 Ring any bells?
 My trot was accelerating with anticipation when I felt the firm hands of two imposing airport security ladies, one on each arm.